48FF Org Contact:

 The National Announcement

-In late January or February, 2021, each participating province/territory will make a public announcement on their participation in The 48 and provide details of the timeline leading to local screenings in 2021 and the Canada-wide screening of finalists at the TIFF Bell Lightbox in Spring 2022.
+Ideally it happens from February to April.
+Each participating province/territory will make a public announcement on their participation in The 48 and provide details of the timeline leading to local screenings and the Canada-wide screening.

-In April or May, each participating province and territory will host an info-session (online or in person depending on health/safety conditions) explaining the updated rules and details about the festival.
-This will be a time to ask questions and connect with local composers, trained actors and extra crew members.
+Ideally in spring each participating region will host an info-session (online or in person depending on health/safety conditions) explaining the rules and details about the festival.
+This will be a time to ask questions and connect with local composers, actors and extra crew members.

-The KEY...
+THE KEY...
 Typically on a Friday, participants will receive an email that the challenge has begun.
-For example, the challenge may go from 5pm on Friday to 5pm on Sunday.
-That email will contain your contest key which may include several items mandatory for your film.
+For example, the film challenge may go from 5pm on Friday to 5pm on Sunday.
+That email will contain your contest key which will include items mandatory for your film.
 These could be a theme, the use of a particular camera angle or editing technique, the use of a particular phrase in the script, etc. You will also be provided instructions for film format, export of files and documents that must be handed in with your film.

 The Local Screening(s)